cn-tools/cntools_FreshRssExtensions/xExtension-YouTubeChannel2RssFeed/README.md

 ### v0.6.0-alpha (2024-05-06)

 - add option window
-- add detection of YouTube handels
+- add detection of YouTube handles
 - add functionallity to detect YouTube shorts
 - add option to mark shorts as read or block it